asmodeus812/elearning/misc-tech-topic/openshift-deep-dive.md

 Setting a higher quality of service limits flexibility but, give apps more consistent resources.
 Because choosing the quality of service is about finding reasonable defaults most app should fall into the `Burstable`

-Setting a CPU request, can be done by using the `oc set resources dc/app-cli --requests=cpu=400m`.
+Setting a CPU request, can be done by using the `oc set resources deployment/app-cli --requests=cpu=400m`.
 As with other changes to the deployment, config, this results in a new deployment config object, it will in turn create new pods which will then replace the current ones once the set of new pods produced by the new deployment go into the ready state.
-Now we can list again the HPA objects and see if there are any issues
+Now we can list again the HPA objects and see if there are any issues.
+After we have run the above, we should now be able to test the auto scaling

 ### Testing the autoscaling setup

 To demonstrate that autoscaling works as expected you need to trigger the CPU threshold that we have previously set.
-To help reach this mark use the Apache benchmark instance that comes pre installed with `CentOS`, and is already available in your path.
+To help reach this mark use the Apache benchmark instance that comes pre-installed with `CentOS`, and is already available in your path.
 Before you run the benchmarking test, make sure you are logged in the open shift console in another window, so you can switch over to see pods being spun up and down.
 Then go to the overview page for the `image-uploader` project and run the command in the following: